Hubert Dreyfus's views on artificial intelligence: Dreyfus' four assumptions of artificial intelligence research

 This concerns the philosophical issue of epistemology, or the study of knowledge.
 Even if we agree that the psychological assumption is false, AI researchers could still argue (as AI founder John McCarthy has) that it is possible for a symbol processing machine to represent all knowledge, regardless of whether human beings represent knowledge the same way.
-Dreyfus argued that there is no justification for this assumption, since so much of human knowledge is not symbolic.
+Dreyfus argued that there is no justification for this assumption, since so much of human knowledge is not symbolic or even expressible using formal constructs.